 7. Culebra Island

-Culebra Island is a small island that is located just off the east coast of Puerto Rico’s mainland.
+Culebra Island is another small island that is located just off the east coast of Puerto Rico’s mainland.
 It’s easy to get to from Fajardo.

-One of the best places to spot dolphins on this island is at Tamarindo Beach on the west side of the island.
+Based on my own experience, the best place to spot dolphins on this island is at Tamarindo Beach on the west side of the island.

 This beach is well known for its crystal clear waters and coral reefs that are filled with an abundance of interesting marine life including tropical fish, dolphins, turtles and rays.

-The best way to see the dolphins here is to go snorkeling!
+The best way to see the dolphins here is to join a snorkeling tour!
 If you’re lucky enough to find one, you’ll be able to swim with the dolphins and get up close to them.

-Snorkeling tour tickets also tend to include transport from mainland Puerto Rico to Culebra Island and back which is super handy.
+This snorkeling tour also includes transport to and from mainland Puerto Rico to Culebra Island which is super handy as it can be difficult to access alone.

 Other beaches on the island where you can sometimes see dolphins include Zoni Beach and Flamenco Beach.